Zone of proximal development: Origins

 The concept of the zone of proximal development was originally developed by Vygotsky to argue against the use of academic, knowledge-based tests as a means to gauge students' intelligence.
 He also created ZPD to further develop Jean Piaget's theory of children being lone and autonomous learners.
 Vygotsky spent a lot of time studying the impact of school instruction on children and noted that children grasp language concepts quite naturally, but that math and writing did not come as naturally.
 Essentially, he concluded that because these concepts were taught in school settings with unnecessary assessments, they were more difficult for learners.
 Piaget believed that there was a clear distinction between development and teaching.
 He said that development is a spontaneous process that is initiated and completed by the children, stemming from their own efforts.
 Piaget was a proponent of independent thinking and critical of the standard teacher-led instruction that was common practice in schools.

 Alternatively, Vygotsky saw natural, spontaneous development as important, but not all-important.
 He believed that children would not advance very far if they were left to discover everything on their own.
-It's crucial for a child's development that they are able to interact with more knowledgeable others.
-They would not be able to expand on what they know if this wasn't possible.
+It is crucial for a child's development that they are able to interact with more knowledgeable others: they are not able to expand on what they know if this is not possible.
 The term more knowledgeable others (MKO) is used to describe someone who has a better understanding or higher ability level than the learner, in reference to the specific task, idea, or concept.
 He noted cultural experiences where children are greatly helped by knowledge and tools handed down from previous generations.
-Vygotsky noted that good teachers shouldn't present material that is too difficult and "pull the students along."
+Vygotsky noted that good teachers should not present material that is too difficult and "pull the students along."

 Vygotsky argued that, rather than examining what a student knows to determine intelligence, it is better to examine their ability to solve problems independently and ability to solve problems with an adult's help.
 He proposed a question: "if two children perform the same on a test, are their levels of development the same?"
 He concluded that they were not.
 However, Vygotsky's untimely death interrupted his work on the zone of proximal development, and it remained mostly incomplete.